-Course A: Students will be introduced to using computational thinking and problem-solving skills to work on coding apps with block-based code.
-They will also use web-based tutorials in conjunction with class presentations to code python solutions for an online avatar in a simulation.

-Course B: Students with further their experience with computational thinking and problem solving to code in both online tutorials and real-world coding missions with the use of self-driving bots, a drone, and python coding language.
+Students will be introduced to using computational thinking and problem-solving skills to work on coding apps with block-based code.
+They will use the computer program in conjunction with a tablet to make usable apps.
+Students will further their experience with computational thinking and problem solving to code in both online tutorials and real-world coding missions with the use of self-driving bots, and python coding language.